VeriFIT/mata/BENCHMARKING.md

 - **[VeriFIT/mata](https://github.com/VeriFIT/mata/)**
   - The main repository for Mata: A fast and simple automata library
   - `./tests-integration/`
-    - Repository with instructions on how to benchmark Mata using pycobench benchmarking tool
+    - Folder with instructions on how to benchmark Mata using pycobench benchmarking tool
 - **[VeriFIT/nfa-bench](https://github.com/VeriFIT/nfa-bench)**
   - Extensive benchmark for reasoning about regular properties
   - This repository contains benchmark automata that can be used to evaluate libraries accepting non-deterministic finite automata in `.mata` format.